SMI2021Emory/Program/_session/ses-f.md

   Slides from the Founder's talk can be downloaded <a href="{{ site.baseurl }}/assets/johnson_slides.pdf" style="color: blue">here</a>.

-  The video recording of this talk can be viewed <a href="https://www.youtube.com/watch?v=z0GVESEpERM&list=PLwENUD1LkzXLXYGi5zItDMJLIxDF01WVw&index=2">here</a>.
+  The video recording of this talk can be viewed <a href="https://www.youtube.com/watch?v=z0GVESEpERM&list=PLwENUD1LkzXLXYGi5zItDMJLIxDF01WVw&index=2" style="color: blue">here</a>.

   <p>
   <b>Chair</b>: Tingting Zhang<br/>